- Student and Parent Rights Relating to Educational Records

 - DO NOT request information from the education record custodian without a legitimate educational interest and the appropriate authority to do so.

 - DO NOT share education record information, including grades or grade point averages, with other faculty or staff members of the University unless their official responsibilities identify their "legitimate educational interest" in that information for that student.

 - Remember that you may not release GPA information for any reason i.e. Academic Reference.
 This information is not Directory Information and cannot be released to anyone without expressed written consent from the student.

 - When in doubt, err on the side of caution and do not release the requested information.
-Contact the office of Student Records for guidance.
+Contact the Registrar's Office for guidance.

 - Click here to login to the testing site.

 - Click on the "Take a Test" link.